Generalized Von Neumann Universe and Non-Well-Founded Sets: Preliminaries

 \begin{proof} \ By theorem \ref{47}(iii). $n=1$ reduces to the case that $S_{1}\in S_{1}$ means $D(S_{1})=\aleph_{0}.$

 Note that the converse is not true.
 For example, $D(\omega)=\aleph_{0}$, but $\omega\notin\omega$ for $\omega$ is WF. \end{proof}

-Membership dimension allows non-well-founded sets like infinitons to be defined intuitively as follows.\footnote{In later sections, we will give a rigorous treatment of these sets based on the notion of limit for finite structures.} An infiniton is a set that contains itself as the only member,\footnote{In some literature, it is known as a Quine atom.} i.e.
+Membership dimension allows non-well-founded sets like infinitons to be defined intuitively as follows.\footnote{In later sections, we will give a rigorous treatment of these sets based on the notion of limit for finite structures.} An infiniton is a set that contains itself as the only member, i.e.

 Generally, a set that is a member of itself is known as a semi-infiniton that takes on the following form.
-Suppose $G\,=\,\{a_{1},a_{2},\cdots\}$ and $a_{k}\in V.$ Then
+Suppose $G\,=\,\{a_{1},a_{2},\dots\}$ and $a_{k}\in V.$ Then

 By replacing $Z$ with itself infinite times, we have